Mr. President! We Must Not Allow a Gemeinschaft Gap!* (David Brooks Agonistes.)

 Images: Lovis Corinth, In the Slaughterhouse, 1893.

 Caravaggio Saint Jerome, c.
-1605-1606.Explore posts in the same categories: bad writing, deceit, Decline and Fall, Republican knavery, words mattter comment below, or link to this permanent URL from your own site.
+1605-1606.bad writing, deceit, Decline and Fall, Republican knavery, words mattter comment below, or link to this permanent URL from your own site.